flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/getting-urls-to-documents.md

 - **Verify Kafka Setup**: Ensure proper configuration and accessibility of the Kafka messaging system.
 - **Kafka Topics**: Understand the Kafka topics used for these operations.

-3.  **File IDs and Document Types**: Prepare information for updating or deleting files:
+3.  **Document Types**: Prepare information for updating or deleting files:

-- `fileId`: ID of the file to delete.
-- `customId`: Custom ID associated with the file.
+- `types`: A list of document types.

 ## Configuring the getting URLs process